andreas-glaser/ha-dessmonitor/README.md

 A Home Assistant integration for monitoring solar inverters via DessMonitor/SmartESS platform with periodic updates (5-minute default; 1-minute with Detailed Data Collection Acceleration).

-> **Also known as:** SmartESS, WatchPower, or other Eybond cloud-based monitoring platforms.
+> **Also known as:** SmartESS, WatchPower, Energy-Mate, Fronus Solar, or other Eybond cloud-based monitoring platforms.
 This integration works with any inverter system that reports to the DessMonitor web platform (www.dessmonitor.com).

 ## 📚 Table of Contents